kazhala/dotbare/README.md

 ### Install

-1. Clone the repository
-   > Note: change ~/.dotbare to the location of your preference
+1. Clone the repository (change ~/.dotbare to the location of your preference)

 ```sh
 git clone https://github.com/kazhala/dotbare.git ~/.dotbare
 ```

-2. Add dotbare to your PATH (below is only an example, put PATH into your appropriate shellrc file)
+2. Add dotbare to your PATH (below is only an example, put PATH into your appropriate shellrc file, `$HOME/.zshrc` etc)

-   > Note: change the \$HOME/.dotbare to your install location

 ```sh
 echo "PATH=$PATH:$HOME/.dotbare" >> "$HOME"/.bashrc